-acquisition (developed on Exhibit 20, pages 2-6).
+For a MUNI, the appropriate discount rate is the current municipal revenue bond yield, 3.19%, because debt is the only major source of capital available to finance an acquisition (developed on Exhibit 20, pages 2-5).
 Although a MUNI likely carries equity on their books (balance sheet), all existing equity is already invested in other assets and therefore, cannot be used to finance an acquisition.
 For valuation purposes, an embedded cost of debt, or the historical cost of all debt issuances outstanding is not used because this capital is already invested in assets.
-Whereas the marginal cost of debt, 3.70%, at the valuation date is used in accordance with accepted valuation practice and used for market valuation purposes.
+Whereas the marginal cost of debt, 3.19%, at the valuation date is used in accordance with accepted valuation practice and used for market valuation purposes.

-As discussed previously, for an IOU, the appropriate discount rate is the net of tax overall cost of capital (weighted average cost of capital), 5.95% to 7.16% (Exhibit 20, pages 2-9).
-In this instance, the net of tax overall cost of capital (weighted average cost of capital) is based on the Comparable Group's market value capital structure of 24.4% debt and 75.6% equity, a market cost of debt of 3.69% and a range of market cost of equity of 7.01% to 8.61% based on the Comparable Group's market value CAPM on March 31, 2020.9 The Comparable Group's net of tax overall cost of capital (weighted average cost of capital) is used as a proxy to conform to the "hypothetical buyer" or "hypothetical seller" of fair market valuation.
-Use of the buyer's net of tax overall cost of capital (weighted average cost of capital) would produce an investment valuation, not a fair market valuation.
-The supporting documentation for the development of the MUNI and IOU discount rates are shown on pages 2 to 9 of Exhibit 20.
+As discussed previously, for an IOU, the appropriate discount rate is the net of tax overall cost of capital (weighted average cost of capital), 6.54% to 7.73% (Exhibit 20, pages 2-8).
+In this instance, the net of tax overall cost of capital (weighted average cost of capital) is based on the Comparable Group's market value capital structure of 25.4% debt and 74.6% equity, a market cost of debt of 3.48% and a range of market cost of equity of 7.91% to 9.51% based on the Comparable Group's market value CAPM on March 22,